 NOAA aquaculture scientists from the Milford Laboratory in Connecticut are helping to evaluate the effectiveness of these mussels at removing nutrients from the Bronx River.
 Such harvest of cultivated aquatic animals and plants for the purpose of removing nutrients from the environment is referred to as “nutrient bioextraction,” and this project in the Bronx River is one of the first in the region to test the effectiveness of this relatively new technology.

 The ribbed mussel raft was installed in August 2011 and mussels were harvested in October 2012.
-The raft system is still being used as part of the co-located seaweed project.
+The raft system was used during winter 2012-2013 as part of the co-located seaweed project, but has since been removed from the Bronx River.

 1. Can ribbed mussels live on a commercial, blue mussel aquaculture raft?